 - On an average day in the United States more than 1 million people visit tanning salons.
 The indoor tanning industry's estimated annual revenue is \$5 billion. - Tanning beds emit dangerous ultraviolet (UV) radiation and are linked to skin cancer. - Indoor tanning lamps emit UVA and UVB radiation at levels that can be as much as 15 times stronger than the sun. - UV radiation, both from natural and artificial sources, such as tanning beds and sun lamps, has been classified by the US Department of Health and Human Services as a known carcinogen (cancer causing agent). - Research has shown that exposure to UVA radiation is associated with an increased risk for basal cell carcinoma and squamous cell carcinoma, the two most common types of skin cancer.
-4 - A Swedish study presents strong evidence that indoor tanning increases the risk of the most dangerous type of skin cancer, melanoma, especially when tanning bed use begins at an early age. - A 2002 study demonstrated that the percentage of girls reporting using tanning beds doubled from the ages of 14 to 15 and then doubled again to 35% by the age of 17. - The World Health Organization (WHO) elevated tanning beds to its highest risk category (Category 1) in 2009 and recommends that no person under 18 should use a tanning bed. - The International Agency for Research on Cancer (part of the WHO) has concluded that there is a 75% increase in melanoma risk associated with use of tanning beds before age 30.
+4 - A Swedish study presents strong evidence that indoor tanning increases the risk of the most dangerous type of skin cancer, melanoma, especially when tanning bed use begins at an early age. - A 2002 study demonstrated that the percentage of girls reporting using tanning beds doubled from the ages of 14 to 15 and then doubled again to 35% by the age of 17. - The World Health Organization (WHO) elevated tanning beds to its highest risk category (Category 1) in 2009 and recommends that no person under 18 should use a tanning bed. - The International Agency for Research on Cancer (part of the WHO) has concluded that there is a 75% increase in melanoma risk associated with use of tanning beds before age 35.
 8 - The annual incidence of melanoma increased among Caucasian women in the United States aged 15-39 by 50% between 1980 and 2004. - UV radiation from tanning beds can also have a damaging effect on the immune system and cause premature aging of the skin, giving it a wrinkled, leathery appearance. - There is no such thing as a safe tan.
 A tan is the skin's response to injury. - Cosmetic tanners (sprays and lotions) are safe alternatives to the sun and tanning beds.
-Remember, if you use these products and then will be in the sun, you still need to use sunscreen. - As of October 1, 2008 minors need in-person parental consent to use a tanning facility in Maryland. - The Maryland Skin Cancer Prevention Program is funded by a grant from the Maryland Department of Health and Mental Hygiene Cigarette Restitution Fund Program.
+Remember, if you use these products and then will be in the sun, you still need to use sunscreen. - As of October 1, 2008 minors need in-person parental consent to use a tanning facility in Maryland. - The Maryland Skin Cancer Prevention Program works to increase skin cancer awareness, provide skin cancer prevention education and promote sun safe and early detection behaviors to the citizens of Maryland.